Builtin Functions

 Unlike to_string, this version adds newlines and indentation to make

 the output easily readable by humans.
-This is especially useful for
+The default indentation is 2 spaces.

 data = {"project": "Gemini", "active": True, "tags": ["ai", "helper"]}